fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 2:  The Long History of Dietary Advice
+This week we cover medical and dietary thinking from ancient Greece and Rome through about 1700.
+Some of the medical thinking seems a bit bizarre to our modern sensibilities, but in terms of dietary advice, there is a remarkable consistency over the last 2000 years.
+So it's worth looking at the foundational thinking that has directly influenced modern nutrition, even if if certain aspects have been dramatically altered by increasingly sophisticated biochemical research.

 ### Mon 8/24
 - Classical medicine, diet, and intro to Galen Lecture (link TBP)